Neither/Both LLC

 Identity Exploration and Development for the Therapist

 This course aims to increase therapists’ self-awareness at the intersections of identity, power, and oppression.
-This training is inherently systemic and centers person-in-context.
 By exploring the nuance and complexity of their own identity development, participants will build awareness, empathy, and cultural humility for clients - especially those who are marginalized and oppressed.

 Upon course completion, participants will be able to: